watertap-org/watertap/docs/technical_reference/unit_models/anaerobic_digestor.rst

 digestion models have been developed over the years, their widespread use has been made impossible by the models' very specific natures.
-This generic anaerobic digestion model seeks to overcome this restriction by limiting itself to only the major biological processes and excluding many of the more niche relationships in this first version of the model.
+This generic anaerobic digestion model seeks to overcome this restriction by limiting itself to only the major biological processes and excluding many of the more niche relationships in this version of the model.
 Likewise, while this implementation may not be as accurate as models tailored to their specific applications, its simplicity makes it applicable for a wide variety of anaerobic processes, providing a common basis by which future model development and validation studies can be compared.

 In this implementation of the model, the user MUST provide two property packages - one for the liquid phase and another for the vapor phase.
-This ADM1 model is based on the standard IDAES CSTR with the addition of mass transfer terms and an extra port for the vapor outlet.
+This anaerobic digestor model is based on the standard IDAES CSTR with the addition of mass transfer terms and an extra port for the vapor outlet.
 The model relies on the following key assumptions:

    * supports steady-state only